Imrankhankhattar/YT-Clone/DEPLOYMENT.md

 - **Build Command**: `cd server && npm install`
 - **Start Command**: `cd server && npm start`

+**Important**: The root package.json no longer has a `start` script to avoid conflicts with Render's deployment process.

 ### 3. Important Notes

 1. **MongoDB**: Use MongoDB Atlas for cloud database